-- Move as much furniture as you can into another room, and roll up and move all area rugs.
+- Move out as much furniture as you can, and roll up and move area rugs.

-- Cover anything that can't be moved, including the floor, with canvas drop cloths.
+- Cover what can't be moved, including floors, with drop cloths.

-- Protect ceiling mounted lights and fans by removing the fixture, if possible.
-Ceiling fans often have a collar that is held in place by screws.
+- Remove ceiling-mounted lights and fans, if possible.
+Ceiling fans often have a collar held in place by screws.
 You can often unscrew the collar and move it down the shaft of the fan.
-You may be able to remove the fan's paddles.
-If not, cover them and the fan motor with plastic.
+If you can't remove the fan's paddles, cover them and the fan motor with plastic.

-- Ceilings usually do not have the nicks and dents that are often found on walls.
+- Ceilings usually don't have the nicks and dents that are found on walls.
 But if there are imperfections, repair them.

-- Use a pigmented shellac primer to cover any water stains or other discoloration on the ceiling.
+- Use a pigmented shellac primer to cover water stains and ceiling discoloration.
 If you paint over them without priming, the stain will eventually bleed through.

-- Give the typical living room or bedroom ceiling a quick brushing with a clean dust mop.
+- Give living room or bedroom ceilings a quick brushing with a clean dust mop.